 - Family property holdings in 1860 – Real estate and other property values paint a picture of a successful, well-to-do family a year before the Civil War engulfed them in a no man’s land between Union and Confederate forces.

-- Gooding-Seaton Family Cemetery (Fairfax County Library) – The cemetery, provided for in William Gooding, Jr.’s will, is on the east border of the original tavern lot.
-The Fairfax County Cemetery Association (FCCPA) has arranged three clean-up projects that have largely reclaimed the overgrown cemetery from nature.
+- The Gooding-Seaton Family Cemetery, provided for in William Gooding, Jr.’s will, is on the east border of the original Gooding’s Tavern lot.
+The Fairfax County Cemetery Preservation Association (FCCPA) has arranged periodic clean-up projects that have largely reclaimed the once overgrown cemetery from nature.3 4

 Like so many other families, the Goodings were divided in their sympathies on secession and the war.
 The husband of William Jr.’s daughter, Jane Coyle, was shot and killed by Union troops in their home.
 Another daughter, Maria Howard, was judged a Union supporter by a claims court, after the war.
 Among William H. Gooding’s children, two sons fought for the Confederacy and another was an official in the Union-controlled county government.